Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 The job was fun at first as the store wasn’t even open since it was brand spanking new.

 We were busy setting it up, installing shelves, opening boxes of books and the like.

-I remember one day walking to the local Dairy Queen for lunch and getting uber excited because it was the first time in my life I had ever eaten at a Brazier.
+I remember one day walking to the local Dairy Queen for lunch and getting overly excited because it was the first time in my life I had ever eaten at a Brazier.

 It doesn’t take much for me.